May 18th to May 27th, 2026

 Hotels: 8 Nights’ Accommodation in a first-class hotel, including all hotel taxes and service charges

-Couching: All ground transportation as detailed in the itinerary
+Coaching: All ground transportation as detailed in the itinerary

 Meals: Breakfast Daily, 2 Lunches, 4 Dinners